Desborough: Churches

 Desborough has an Anglican parish church, St Giles's, along with a Baptist church, a United Reformed Church, and the Roman Catholic Church of the Holy Trinity.

 St Giles's Church (Anglican) is the oldest surviving building in the town, dating from about 1225.
 It is believed to stand on the site of an earlier Saxon church.
 Its relics from the town's history include part of an Anglo-Saxon cross carved from stone, a Tudor rood screen, and reminders of the English Civil War.
 Close by the church is the 18th-century Church House, with stuccoed Doric pillars.
 This became Desborough House in the 19th century and is now the Services Club.

 Partnership

 On 7 September 1969, an Anglican/ Methodist partnership was inaugurated in the presence of the Bishop of Peterborough and the Chairman of the Oxford District.
 Since then a Methodist minister has been working in partnership with the Anglican vicar.
 St Giles is part of the Anglican united benefice of Desborough and Brampton Ash with Braybrooke and Dingley.
 It has regular church festivals, including one of the United Kingdom's largest and longest-running Christmas tree festivals (over 100 trees, held since 1998).
 The trees are contributed by local organisations, companies, families and individuals.

 The Kettering Leg of the annual Student Cross pilgrimage to Walsingham starts near Desborough.

-The Old Manor House

-The Old Manor House in Gold Street retains features of its late 17th-century origins.
-Ferdinand Poulton, a Roman Catholic lawyer, was Lord of the Manor and reputedly one of the 1605 Gunpowder Plot conspirators.